eric-spoerner/Pewlett-Hackard-Analysis/README.md

 Data was migrated into a PostgreSQL database based on a model constructed as part of this exercise.

-The processed data was subsequently analyzed to generate the following data:
+The processed data was subsequently analyzed to investigate statistics related to retirement and mentorship, as the company's workforce is aging and a "silver tsunami" threatens to create significant loss of institutional knowledge.
-* A count of employees eligible for requirement based on their title
-* The number of employees eligible for mentorship programs.

 ## Resources